dcvezzani-church/team-standup-fe/README.md

 - http://localhost:3001/api/team/standup

+This endpoint should make calls to one or more service data sources (see below) and transform the resulting payloads into the data contract required by the FE as described earlier.

+### Data sources

 The WS should have access to the following sources.
-Each represents a service, but for the purposes of this exercise, those sources are simply a JSON file.
+Each represents a service, but for the purposes of this exercise, those sources are simply a JSON file; pretend they are actual service calls to some third party system.

 - teamMembers: 'https://raw.githubusercontent.com/dcvezzani-church/team-standup-db/main/teamMembers.json',
 - statusReportHistory: 'https://raw.githubusercontent.com/dcvezzani-church/team-standup-db/main/statusReportHistory.json',
 - prayerHistory: 'https://raw.githubusercontent.com/dcvezzani-church/team-standup-db/main/prayerHistory.json',
 - vacationPlans: 'https://raw.githubusercontent.com/dcvezzani-church/team-standup-db/main/vacationPlans.json'

+Some description of purpose and content have been included below.

 #### teamMembers: an array of team members.
 Each record in the array should have records that look like this.